 Perhaps one of the more zany aspects of the game are the sheer number of "guest stars" Team17 was able to pull in.
 Games ranging from Unturned to the upcoming Yooka-Laylee all have an appearance in Worms, either as character masks, weapons, or more.
 It's quite interesting to see The Escapists in their 8-bit glory go up against the team in PAYDAY 2 using the dubstep gun made famous in Saints Row, but damn does it add a level of goofiness and hilarity to an already witty game.
 Currently these additions are only available to anyone who preorders the game, but it will more than likely be available post release as downloadable content.

 Overall, Worms W.M.D. continues to deliver a solid Worms experience.
 I'll admit I haven't been able to play every game in the series, but the ones I have were enjoyable.
 This one follows that tradition and is a solid entry into the franchise and one I expect fans to enjoy.
 It combines elements of classic Worms with enough new twists to make the game incredibly fun.
-While I was unfortunately unable to play online multiplayer (I spent 30 minutes waiting and it is before the official release), that will add another level of replay value, including ranked matches.Note: The Worms W.M.D. review is based on a digital PC copy of the game, provided by the publisher.
+While I was unfortunately unable to play online multiplayer (I spent 30 minutes waiting and it is before the official release), that will add another level of replay value, including ranked matches.Note: Worms W.M.D. was reviewed on PC.
+A digital copy of the game provided by the publisher.